justinvoss/justinvoss.com/_posts/2011-08-26-intro-to-delegation.md

 Delegating in Your Code
 -----------------------

-When designing your objects, take a minute to consider if the app-specific features could be implemented by a delegate, leaving reusable code in the original class.
-You might find that with just a few delegate methods, most of the code can be reused without changes in another app.
+When designing your own objects, take a minute to consider if the app-specific features could be implemented by a delegate, leaving reusable code in the original class.
+For example, if your app uses WebSockets to connect to a live stream of data, split the WebSocket-specifics into a generic class that delegates to an app-specific class.
+You might find that with just a few delegate methods, most of the code can be reused in another app without changes: just give it a different delegate.

 When using a delegate from your class, keep a few tips and tricks in mind: